tvrbo-pro/TvrboReact/readme.md

     	views             >  JSX components intended to be used as pages widgets           >  Smaller JSX components intended for encapsulation and reuse

-    	app.jsx           >  The root component (define your main routes here) client.jsx        >  The entry point of the client render server.jsx        >  The entry point of the server render
+    	app-template.js   >  Generates the HTML template (used when server rendering) app.jsx           >  The root component (define your main routes here) client.jsx        >  The entry point of the client render server.jsx        >  The entry point of the server render socket.js         >  Attaches the WebSocket server to the app handler

     test
     	index.js           >  The test runner